qsebring3930/cs2mulch/_pages/skiplist-insert.md

 The first card flipped up is **29**.
 Place this in front of you be the first card in **level 1**.

-{% include figure image_path="/assets/images/skipinsert1.png" alt="this is a placeholder image" caption="Sample tree created by insertion algorithm deck." %}
+{% include figure image_path="/assets/images/skipinsert1.png" alt="29 inserted into list at level 1." caption="29 inserted into list at level 1." %}

 ### Add 46